2022 City of Chester by-election

-A by-election for the United Kingdom parliamentary constituency of the City of Chester was held on 1 December 2022, following the appointment of incumbent member of Parliament Chris Matheson as Crown Steward and Bailiff of the Chiltern Hundreds on 21 October 2022 after accusations of sexual misconduct and a recommendation from the Independent Expert Panel that he be suspended from the House of Commons for four weeks.
+A by-election for the United Kingdom parliamentary constituency of the City of Chester was held on 1 December 2022.
+It followed the resignation of incumbent member of Parliament Chris Matheson as on 21 October 2022 after accusations of sexual misconduct and a recommendation from the Independent Expert Panel that he be suspended from the House of Commons for four weeks.

 This was the first by-election to be held during both the reign of King Charles III and the premiership of Rishi Sunak.
 It was also the first by-election in North West England since the 2017 Copeland by-election, the first in a parliamentary constituency in Cheshire since the 2008 Crewe and Nantwich by-election, and the penultimate by-election of 2022.
 The by-election was won by Samantha Dixon of the Labour Party.
-The 14-point swing was Labour's best-ever result in the seat, and the worst result for the Conservative Party in Chester since 1832 (as its precursor, the Tories).
+The 14-point swing was Labour's best-ever result in the seat, and the worst result for the Conservative Party in Chester since 1837 (as its precursor, the Tories).
 The by-election was held two weeks before a by-election in Stretford and Urmston in nearby Greater Manchester.